mnengineer/crazy_sound/README.md

 # Crazy Sound
 *This app is designed to enjoy unique sounds and rare animal cries🐶*

-*As an output of my first month learning Flutter, this application was successfully implemented and released within approximately one week.
-Please note that the code may not be fully refined, as it has not yet undergone refactoring.*
+*As an output of my first month learning Flutter, this application was successfully implemented and released within approximately one week.*
 <br>

 ## 📦 Download